zechlau14/zechlau14.github.io/projects/heartbreaker.md

 #### Defending
 When an enemy attacks you, make an Armor roll against their Attack TN.
 If you succeed, they miss.
 If you roll a 20 on the d20, you may make a free counter attack or combat maneuver.
 If you roll a 1 on the d20, the enemy does double damage to you.

+#### Fleeing
+If you decide to flee combat, on your turn, make a Move Roll versus the Move TN of the enemy you are engaged with.

 #### Morale
 When combat turns against the NPCs, such as
 1. when their side takes their first death,